Peligrietzer/feral_machines/posts/parasitic_disengagement.md

 ## Quick and Dirty Intro to Evolutionary Computation

-I've been thinking a lot about natural selection, lately -- though less as a natural phenomenon, and more as a generic algorithm.
-There's a long and enduring stream in machine learning that falls under the general rubric of "evolutionary computation", which implements Darwinian selection as a generic problem-solving algorithm.
+I've been thinking a lot about natural selection, lately -- though less as a natural phenomenon, and more as class of algorithms.
+There's a long and enduring stream in machine learning that falls under the rubric of "evolutionary computation", and exploits Darwinian selection as a generic problem-solving algorithm.
 In the subfield of "genetic programming", which is the one with which I have the most
 [practical experience](http://roper.eschatronics.ca),